GWU-Museum-Studies/Museum-Digital-Practice-2022/content/essays/essay-9.md

 These criticisms likely stem from the perception in American culture that learning and play are opposites, although museums and science centers have shown this to not be true in all cases.[^32] In fact, in the context of learning science, fun has been shown to help the public to see science and scientists in a more approachable way.[^33]

 ### Cost
-Another common concern about museum interactives, especially digital interactives, is that they can break easily and are expensive to develop and implement.[^34] For example, some digital interactives in the *Genome* exhibit had stopped working, often not progressing past the “Touch to Begin” screen ((Figure 9)[#fig-kiss-09.png]).
+Another common concern about museum interactives, especially digital interactives, is that they can break easily and are expensive to develop and implement.[^34] For example, some digital interactives in the *Genome* exhibit had stopped working, often not progressing past the “Touch to Begin” screen (Figure 9).

-{{< q-figure id="fig-kiss-08" >}}
+{{< q-figure id="fig-kiss-09" >}}

 One solution to this issue is to be more mindful of the types of interactives used, since they do not need to be costly or digital to be effective, as mentioned previously in the discussion of *Genome* at NMNH.[^35] Another solution is to consider durability and repairs during the development stage by understanding users and the possible ways those users may handle the interactives.[^36] This seems to be the case with the *Planet through Deep Time* touch screen in the Fossil Hall, which had somewhat low touch sensitivity.
 The screen was likely made to be more robust to prevent damage.
 Despite the risks, many museums ultimately decide that the enrichment of the exhibit experience makes these investments worth it.